vimeo/vimeo-networking-java/README.md

 * [Found an Issue?](#found-an-issue)
 * [Questions](#questions)
 * [License](#license)

+## Prerequisites
+In order to get started with using this library, there are a few prerequisites you need to satisfy, namely, creating a Vimeo account and registering an app with the API.

+### API Registration
+In order to use this library and the Vimeo API, you will need an application registered with the Vimeo API.
+If you do not already have an application registered, you can do so [here](https://developer.vimeo.com/apps).
+If you do not have a Vimeo account, you will be prompted to sign up before registration.

+After you have an application registered, you will have access to a few critical pieces of information required for [initialization](#initialization) - the client identifier and client secret.
+These will both be located in the Authentication tab once you select your app from the [list here](https://developer.vimeo.com/apps)

+More information about this and other API questions can be found on the [API homepage](https://developer.vimeo.com/api)

 ## Getting Started
 For a more in depth look at the usage, refer to the [example Android app](example).
 The example project includes implementation of all of the below features.